 Concrete Builders provide different implementations of the construction steps.

-Apart from the step implementations, concrete builder can also implement a method of fetching the result of construction.
-Concrete builders can produce entirely different products.
-That's why this method may be missing from the builder interface.
-But if you're dealing with products from a single class hierarchy, then this method can be safely described in the base interface.
+Builders can also provide methods for fetching the construction result.
+This method can't be defined inside the builder interface, because builders may produce products that don't have the common interface.
+But if you're dealing with products from a single hierarchy, then this method can be safely described in the base interface.

 This example illustrates how Builder is used for the step-by-step construction of cars.
 The director class produces various models of cars using a different set of construction steps.
 Director works with a build object that was given to him.
 This allows you to reuse existing construction code for producing user manuals for various car models.
 To achieve this, you just need to a new builder class.